 Less prone to leaching and more stable

-Cooks food evenly, no undercooking and overcooking
+Cooks food evenly without undercooking or overcooking

-These also do not come in contact with food, making stainless steel cookware a safe and healthy choice.
+The core and bottom also do not come in contact with food, making stainless steel cookware a safe and healthy choice.

 Safety with Stainless Steel Cookware

 Why do you need to do it?
-This method can get rid of outer layer metals and excess surface materials.
+This method can get rid of the outer layer metals and excess surface materials.